-Minimize project delays with a detalied funding plan that correlates with a frequently updated project cost
+Minimize project delays with a detalied funding plan

 Project sponsors are responsible for preparing grant applications for grade separation projects and communicating the requirements to Caltrain staff early in the process

 Funding for capital projects is derived from five distinct sources: federal, state, county, local, and private.
 While federal, state, and county sources play a consistent role in funding grade separation projects, local and private funding sources tend to vary on a project-by-project basis.
 Local funds typically come from the project sponsor and are often used as matching funds to leverage additional funding from county, state, or federal programs, which have varying minimum matching requirements.
 Private funds may be available from institutions or agencies that may benefit from grade separating a railroad crossing in the vicinity of their property.